vchoutas/multimedia-systems/README.md

 ## Decoder

-Iterave over the windows and decode them one at a time:
+Iterate over the windows and decode them one at a time:

-1. Extract the stored data from the bitstream
+1. Extract the stored data from the bit stream
 2. Reconstruct the quantizer
 3. Decode the data using the huffman tree
 4. Apply the inverse of the A-DPCM algorithm